What is a wireless link?

 Why use a wireless link?

 Although they have an initial setup cost, a wireless link is relatively cheap to run and so can be cheaper over the mid and long term than a leased line between buildings.
 Each wireless link is independent of others and leased lines, so they can increase the overall capacity and reliability of connections between LANs.
-They can also enable separate buildings to share their internet connections increasing the reliability and utilisation of those internet connections.
+They can also enable separate buildings to share their Internet connections and other resources

 What is the range of a wireless link?

 The range of wireless link depends on a number of factors including characteristics of the equipment, transmission power, frequencies used, physical obstacles, weather conditions, and interference from other transmitters.
-Typically wireless links span distances from just a few metres up to 10km, but can extend to well over 100km.
+Typically wireless links span distances from just a few metres up to 10km but more advanced links can have a range of well over 100km.
 Physical obstacles can make a very big difference to range, particularly metal and dense vegetation such as trees.
 As water absorbs radio waves so rain reduces range.
-Consequently wet trees will strongly reduce range even after rain stops.
+Consequently wet trees will strongly reduce range even after rain stops

 How can a wireless link be implemented?